ACS: Emergency Relief for Syria | World Vision Skip to main content

 • Baby kits for mothers with infants, supporting newborn care, hygiene and wellbeing

-These supplies help reduce health risks, support maternal and infant care, and restore a sense of dignity during crisis, particularly in displacement and return settings where services are limited.
+These supplies helped to reduce health risks, support maternal and infant care, and restored a sense of dignity during crisis, particularly in displacement and return settings where services were limited.

-The response prioritises women, girls and families facing the greatest vulnerabilities, including:
+The response prioritised women, girls and families facing the greatest vulnerabilities, including:

 • Female‑headed households